Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic two-qubit controlled gates

+The advantage of our NHGTD scheme over NHQC schemes can be extended to the whole space of the global error coefficient $\epsilon$ and the decay rate $\kappa$ as shown in Fig.~\ref{two_epsilon}.
+The fidelity landscape is divided into the regimes of $F\le0.97$ (dark green area), $0.97\le F\le0.99$ (light green area), and $F\ge0.99$ (yellow area).
+For either the CNOT or CZ gate, our scheme tolerates a much stronger decoherence in the presence of a positive global error.
+In particular, for $\epsilon=\pm0.04$, a CNOT gate attains $F=0.99$ even if $\kappa=1.7\kappa_z$ within our scheme.
+In contrast, the same high-fidelity gate survives when $\kappa\leq0.2\kappa_z$ within the NHQC scheme.

-Figure~\ref{decaytwo} demonstrates the fidelity landscape for both CNOT and CZ gates in the parameter space of local error coefficient $\alpha$ and decay rate $\kappa$, in which the dephasing channel indicated by $\kappa_z=2\pi\times1$ kHz is always on.
-The gate performance is distinguished by the regimes of $F\le0.96$ (see the dark green area), $0.96\le F\le0.99$ (see the light green area), and $F\ge0.99$ (see the yellow area).
-Clearly the high-magnitude regimes in our NHMGTD scheme ($\eta=4$) are much broader than those in the NHQC scheme.
+Similarly, Fig.~\ref{decaytwo} demonstrates the fidelity landscape for both CNOT and CZ gates in the parameter space of local error coefficient $\alpha$ and decay rate $\kappa$.
+Note that the high-fidelity regimes of our scheme ($\eta=4$) are much broader than those of the NHQC scheme ($\eta=0$) as well.
 In particular, when $\kappa=\kappa_z$, the CNOT-gate fidelity of our scheme can be maintained as $F=0.99$ under the local Rabi-frequency error $\alpha=\pm0.05$.
 In contrast, the same performance can survive up to $\alpha=\pm0.03$ in the NHQC scheme.
-The off-resonant laser field on the control atom can thus improve the gate robustness in resisting the local Rabi frequency error.
+For $\alpha=\pm0.2$, the CNOT-gate fidelity $F=0.99$ is preserved when $\kappa=1.1\kappa_z$ within our scheme, while $\kappa=0.4\kappa_z$ within the NHQC scheme.
+The off-resonant laser field on the control atom can thus improve the gate robustness in resisting both global and local errors in Rabi frequency.